 Dr. Hou is an Assistant Professor of Medicine at Harvard Medical School and board certified endocrinologist at Joslin clinic and Beth Israel Deaconess Medical Center.
 Dr. Hou received her Medical degree from Xian Medical University and then completed Internal Medicine residency at Yale-New Haven Hospital-St. Raphael and Fellowship training in Endocrinology, Diabetes & Metabolism at Washington University in St. Louis.
 Her clinical interests include understanding the influence of ethnicity and traditional diet on diabetes development, improving diabetes care with advanced technology and designing regimens for those with steroid induced diabetes.

-Chihiro is the Communications and Outreach Officer.
-As a former business consultant in Tokyo, Chihiro uses her business expertise to challenge herself to think outside the box when it comes to helping the AADI educate the Asian American community about diabetes management and prevention.
-She strongly believes that it is just as important to educate and interact with the patients and members of the community as well as the healthcare providers, which serves as her motivation in helping to create culturally specific and patient-friendly educational resources.
-She enjoys meeting people and listening to their stories – these stories inspire her to design programs and tools that enable people to lead healthier and happier lives.
+Chihiro Sato is the Communications and Outreach Officer at Joslin Diabetes Center's Asian American Diabetes Initiative (AADI).
+As a former business consultant in Tokyo, Chihiro uses her business expertise to think outside the box when it comes to empowering the communities through culturally appropriate education about diabetes management and its prevention.
+She strongly believes that it is just as important to educate and interact with the patients and members of the community as well as the healthcare professionals.
+Chihiro is passionate about creating a variety of programs that can be easily adopted by the needs of each community.
+She enjoys meeting people and listening to their stories which inspire her to develop and provide programs and tools to encourage healthier and happier lives.

 Karen is a Registered Dietitian (RD) and Certified Diabetes Educator (CDE)